tanthammar/laravel-rules/README.md

-# My Validation rules for Laravel
+# Missing validation rules and fakers, for Laravel
-In this repository I will add validation rules that I use in my SaaS app.
+In this repository I will add validators and factory helpers, that I use in my SaaS app.
 I think especially Swedish developers will find them handy.

 ## Requirements
 - PHP 8.1